-All faculty will submit an electronic Dossier (using current A Tech format) of his/her/their accomplishments for review.
-At this time CHHS uses DropBox to organize components of the Dossier.
-A file folder will be assigned to individual candidates.
+All faculty will develop a dossier that represents of his/her/their accomplishments for review.
+At this time, CHHS uses Dropbox to organize components of the Dossier.
+Electronic folders will be provided for candidate uploads.
 Subfolders are intended to assist the candidate with organizing and presenting their dossier.
 However, it is the faculty member's responsibility to adhere to the required expectations below.